FireStarW/sweetHud/README.txt

 Two sticky number styles available:
 	>sticky number only: places number of stickies under charge bar
-	>sticky_default_position: places sticky icon and count by the ammo like in default Eve hud
+	>sticky_default_position: places sticky icon and count by the ammo like in default Eve hud Control Point Progress - two options:
+	Under Crosshair (Default) : places a small cp progressbar above health and ammo Right of Crosshair : places a larger cp progressbar to the right of your crosshair

 Crosshairs (created by Broesel) / Aiming Guide
 --------------------------------